h2oai/nitro/README.md

 ### Textbox - Placeholder

-Use `placeholder=` to display placeholder text inside the box.
+Use `placeholder=` to show placeholder text inside the box.

 ```py